Regular polygon: Dissections

 Coxeter states that every zonogon (a 2m-gon whose opposite sides are parallel and of equal length) can be dissected into $\tbinom{m}{2}$ or 1/2m(m − 1) parallelograms.

 These tilings are contained as subsets of vertices, edges and faces in orthogonal projections m-cubes.

 In particular, this is true for any regular polygon with an even number of sides, in which case the parallelograms are all rhombi.
+Regular polygons with 4m+2 sides can be dissected in a way with (2m+1)-fold radial symmetry.